 Help Your Child with Test Anxiety

-WHAT’S UP: Wanna help your child with test anxiety and academic stress?
-If you’ve tried telling your child to take deep breaths when they feel anxious or have a meltdown and they go ‘Tried it…doesn’t work’, this workshop is for you.
+WHAT’S UP: If you’ve tried telling your child to take deep breaths when they feel anxious or have a meltdown and they go ‘Tried it…doesn’t work’, this workshop is for you.
 It’s for parents who want to learn 7 test anxiety relief techniques that work.

 WHY DOESN'T TAKING DEEP BREATHS ALWAYS WORK FOR TEST ANXIETY?